 Diagnosing Lymphoma in Dogs

 To diagnose lymphoma, the initial step is often a complete physical exam and a fine needle biopsy of the enlarged lymph node(s) submitted to a veterinary laboratory for analysis.
 In the case of a skin lesion, a skin biopsy can be submitted.
 In addition, a complete blood count, chemistry profile and urinalysis should be performed to identify abnormalities.
-Radiography of the chest and abdomen, plus abdominal ultrasound and/or a bone marrow biopsy are also recommended to help determine the stage of the disease.
+Radiography of the chest and abdomen, plus abdominal ultrasound and/or a bone marrow biopsy may also be recommended to help determine the stage of the disease.

-The stages are based on what organs are affected and how many are involved, as well as sub-stages based on how the pet feels and how they are affected systemically.
+Lymphoma stages are based on what organs are affected and how many are involved, as well as sub-stages based on how the pet feels and how they are affected systemically.